Skip to main content

 5 mentions Positive Neutral Negative

-• “The audio and graphics can be kinda buggy at times (shame because they're the best parts of the game in my opinion) but nothing game-breaking.”
+• “The audio and graphics can be buggy at times, which is disappointing since they're the best parts of the game, though nothing was game-breaking.”

 • character development